uwmadisoncals/cals-main-plugins/wp-photo-album-plus/readme.txt

 = Which other plugins do you recommand to use with WPPA+, and which not? =

-* Recommanded plugins: qTranslate, WP Super Cache, Cube Points, Simple Cart & Buy Now, Google-Maps-GPX-Viewer.
+* Recommanded plugins: qTranslate, WP Super Cache, Cube Points, Simple Cart & Buy Now.
 * Plugins that break up WPPA+: My Live Signature.
 * Google Analytics for WordPress will break the slideshow in most cases when *Track outbound clicks & downloads:* has been checked in its configuration.